mpagot/cloud_toolbox/azure/az_lb_http_pacemaker/README.md

 1. Test connectivity on the frontend IP by calling `curl` from the bastion.
 2. IPaddr2 resource is moved to `vm-02` using `crm resource move rsc_ip_00 vm-02`
 3. Wait the cluster to moves the resource to the other node, and to allow the LB health-probe to realize that the resource has been moved
 4. Connectivity is evaluated again using curl.
-It allows to determine that the frontend IP is responding and that (from the HTTP response content) page is served from `vm-02`
+It allows determining that the frontend IP is responding and that (from the HTTP response content) page is served from `vm-02`